With a deadline looming, you suddenly realize you need a new logo, brochure or website for your business.

 Designer’s ARE Business Owners

-First and foremost, folks need to realize most designer’s ARE actual business owners.
-This means business hours and policies.
-Independent creatives or studio owners may have different business hours than a bank – but we’re not at it 24/7 even if the Internet is!
+We have policies and yes, we have business hours.
+Independent creatives or studio owners may have different business hours than say a bank – but we’re not open 24/7 even if the Internet is!

 Just because you have an idea of when you want something completed, it may be in conflict with a designer’s availability.
 This may also depend on projects already in their queue with existing clients.
 So it behooves you to ask about their availability.